mcshanlab/RosettaMHCII/README.md

 chmod u+x clustalo

+After, add alias for clustalo to .cshrc or .bashrc

 *Note if there is a security issue go to System Preferences > Security & Privacy > Allow the file clustalo

 {at time of testing clustalo 1.2.3}